IBM/JTOpen-test/README.testing.txt

     mkdir ini
 6. Run the setup program to extract the sample .ini configuration files.
 The files will need to be edited as described below. java -cp JTOpen-test.jar test.JTOpenTestSetup
-    The setup will also make sure the latest release of JTOpen-test.jar is begin.
+    The setup will also make sure the latest release of JTOpen-test.jar is being used.
     It will also check the test environment.
 7. Edit the ini/netrc.ini file and add the appropriate credentials.
 8. Edit the ini/dropAuthority.ini file and make sure the USERID matches the TESTUSERID in the ini/netrc.ini file